nickkuijpers/laravel-custom-post-manager/README.md

 *In the niku-cms.js you will see a Bootstrap 3 function, you can disable this if you are not using Bootstrap but this will make sure the sidebar of the single post view is fixed for usability.*

-Make sure you add it to the same elixir function as where your vue instance is created.
+Make sure you add it to the same existing elixir function as where your vue instance is created.

 ```
 elixir(mix => {